ringcentral/ringcentral-embeddable/docs/integration/address-book.md

 # Integration contacts in your system into Embeddable

-!!! info "Be sure to [register your app as a service](index.md) in Embeddable."
+!!! info "This feature requires you to [register your app as a service](index.md) first."

 ## Show contacts on Embeddable's contacts tab